Policy Simulation

 Step 2 - Opt to Save as Simulation:

-Step 3 - Review Traffic Flows for Simulated Policies
+Step 3 - Review Traffic for Simulated Policies

 • Monitor the policy's behavior in the simulation mode to ensure it performs as expected.